What to Serve With Italian Sausage Sandwiches?

 • Cinnamon sugar mixture*(optional)

-First off, bake the sweet potatoes until a fork can easily pierce them.
-Depending on their size, they may take anywhere from 35 minutes up to 1 hour, so don’t get discouraged if yours take a while before they’re done!
+First, bake the sweet potatoes until a fork can easily pierce them.
+Depending on their size, this may take anywhere from 35 minutes to 1 hour, so don’t get discouraged if yours takes a while before they’re done!

 11. Sautéed Summer Vegetables

 Also, add tomato sauce and season with salt and pepper.
-Stir together well, then allow it to simmer on low-medium heat for 15 minutes.
+Stir together well, then simmer on low-medium heat for 15 minutes.

 Add fresh basil and red pepper flakes (optional) before serving alongside your favorite Italian sausage sandwich recipe.